cyverse-archive/DE/services/Donkey/README.markdown

-# Donkey
+# Terrain

-Donkey is a platform for hosting Services written in Clojure; it's intended to be the replacement for the Mule instance that used to run inside the Discovery Environment web application.
+Terrain is a platform for hosting Services written in Clojure; it's intended to be the replacement for the Mule instance that used to run inside the Discovery Environment web application.

-*Important Note:* All of the services that used to run inside Mule now run inside Donkey instead.
+*Important Note:* All of the services that used to run inside Mule now run inside Terrain instead.
 The Mule services no longer exist.

 ## Documentation Links